By James Chittenden

 Learn the nature of news

 Business owners love recognition for things they do right.
 If they made a large charitable contribution, sponsored a Little League team, or promoted employees, they want media attention.
 Unless it is a small town where the business owner knows the newspaper editor well, such actions do not make the news.
 Public relations for owners of startups and small businesses is a widely misunderstood subject.
 Reporters are drawn to scandal of all kinds.
 They are drawn to people who are famous or notorious.
 They are drawn to conflict, and if the conflict is marginal, they will exaggerate it.
-While it all adds great toxicity to our politics, you can’t fight it, so find ways to work with it.
+While it all adds great toxicity to our culture, you can’t fight it, so find ways to work with it.

 The Nature of News is an easy course that teaches exactly what is newsworthy, and provides a working knowledge of the elements of newsworthiness.
 Master the elements of newsworthiness and you will be able to attract and shape coverage of yourself.